Xiaohan5349/approw-docs-v1/docs/en/guides/user/login-history.md

 ![](./images/login-history.jpg)

-You can check the login time, login application, IP address, whether login is successful or not, browser, geographic location and other information.
+You can also check the login time, login application, IP address, whether login is successful or not, browser, geographic location and other information.